st3v3nmw/lsfr.io/content/kv-store/http-api.md

 $ ./run.sh --port 8080 --working-dir .lsfr/run-20251226-210357
 ```

-The `--working-dir` is where `lsfr` writes logs.
-Your server's output will be in `primary.log` inside that directory.
+`--working-dir` is your server's working directory.
+Any files you create should go here, and your server's logs will be in `primary.log`.

 You can test your implementation using the `lsfr` command: